alpov/lorawan-sniffer/README.md

 ![Table 1](registers.png)

 Logs are stored on an SD card in JSON data format.
-For processing, we've developed a set of conversion tools to convert the raw JSON data recorded by the sniffer into the standard `pcap` format for Wireshark, using the [LoRaTap version 1](https://github.com/eriknl/LoRaTap) encapsulation.
+For processing, we've developed a set of conversion tools to convert the raw JSON data recorded by the sniffer into the standard `pcap` format for Wireshark, using the [LoRaTap version 1](https://github.com/eriknl/LoRaTap) encapsulation implemented in recent Wireshark versions, which are available through the [automated build system](https://www.wireshark.org/download/automated/win64/) (choose 4.1.0rc0).
 The `pcap` data is then filtered, exported to `csv` format by the `tshark` tool, and post-processed using Python scripts.
 MATLAB scripts process the output data to provide graphical representations of statistics.

 Therefore, the processing follows these steps: